 As expected there are many ways to copy and paste text in Vim.
 The "must know" ones are:

-x " Delete the character under the cursor
+Undo and Redox " Delete the character under the cursor

 dd " Delete the current line and put it in the clip board